-Red Hill will host its annual Naturalization Ceremony on the beautiful grounds of Red Hill, Henry’s last home and burial place, overlooking the Staunton River valley.
+Red Hill will host its annual Naturalization Ceremony on the beautiful grounds of Red Hill, Henry’s last home and burial place, overlooking the Staunton River.
 A more fitting venue than the home of Patrick Henry would be hard to find for welcoming new citizens to the United States.
 It was Henry’s impassioned plea of “Give me liberty or give me death!” that has endured as the world’s most famous cry for freedom.
 That cry and the events it inspired attract immigrants and refugees alike who believe in the freedoms on which our nation was formed.

 Citizen applicants earn the right to become U.S. citizens by meeting several requirements, one of which is to pass a test demonstrating the applicant’s ability to read, write, and speak basic English.
 Applicants must also show that they have a basic knowledge of U.S. history and government.
 Among the many questions individuals have been given to study has been, “Who declared, ‘Give me liberty or give me death!’?”